 - Quit smoking – smoking increases your heart rate and blood pressure.
 Quitting smoking brings down your blood pressure and relieves heart failure symptoms.
 Try to avoid secondhand smoke.

 - Cut down on alcohol – drinking too much alcohol raises blood pressure over time.
 It makes heart failure worse too.
 Try to keep to the recommended guidelines of no more than 14 units of alcohol a week.
 A standard glass of wine (175ml) is 2 units.
 A pint of lager or beer is usually 2 to 3 units of alcohol.

-- Exercise - regular exercise lowers blood pressure by keeping your heart and blood vessels in good condition.
-It doesn't need to be too energetic - walking every day will help.
+- Exercise – regular exercise lowers blood pressure by keeping your heart and blood vessels in good condition.
+It does not need to be too energetic, walking every day will help.

-- Eat well - aim to eat a diet that includes plenty of fruit and veg, wholegrains, fat-free or low-fat dairy products and lean proteins.
-It's a good idea to cut down on salt too.
-Eating too much salt is the biggest cause of high blood pressure - the more salt you eat, the higher your blood pressure will be.
+- Eat well – aim to eat a diet that includes plenty of fruit and vegetables, wholegrains, fat-free or low-fat dairy products and lean proteins.
+It's a good idea to follow these tips for a lower salt diet.
+Eating too much salt is the biggest cause of high blood pressure.
+The more salt you eat, the higher your blood pressure will be.
 Aim for no more than 6g of salt a day.